Welcome to LPOSC

 The Latest at La Plata:

-Our annual members' picnic will be held at the James Ranch this year on June 30.
-Food, drink, farm and ranch tour.
 Not a member?
 It's easy to join.
 Visit the Support LPOSC page, select a membership level that's right for you, and complete the process by clicking "Donate Now."
 Or you can send an email to firstname.lastname@example.org or call 970-259-3415.
 Our members make the conservation work we do possible, so please consider joining today!

 "When we see land as a community to which we belong, we may begin to use it with love and respect."